 The UK already allows group litigation in different ways.

-The recent introduction of “opt-out” litigation will allow self-elected “representatives” to bring cases to court on behalf of everyone in the UK who may potentially have been harmed by a breach of competition law.
+The recent introduction of “opt-out” litigation allows self-elected “representatives” to bring cases to court on behalf of everyone in the UK who may potentially have been harmed by a breach of competition law.
 For example, if you potentially suffered loss as a result of anti-competitive conduct, someone could bring a claim to court on your behalf (and on behalf of everyone in a similar position) without asking you, or even telling you.

 Unless you choose to “opt-out” of the claim, your rights will be automatically determined in the case, even if you do not take part.
 You may not even be aware that the case is taking place on your behalf.